 By the last two years of his reign, Caracalla’s subjects, most of all Roman legionnaires, were growing impatient and tired of the emperor’s incompetence and cruelty.
 Foolishly, Caracalla decided to try and follow in the literal footsteps of his hero Alexander The Great and undertake the conquest of Parthian lands and beyond.
 He even tried to use the same routes that Alexander took.
 While in the Parthian territory, his men must have realized that this was a near-impossible feat to achieve even for the legions.

-On the date of April 8, 217 CE, Caracalla was visiting a temple in Harran at a place where the Romans had suffered a defeat by the Parthians in 53 BC.
+On April 8, 217 CE, Caracalla was visiting a temple in Harran where the Romans had suffered a defeat by the Parthians in 53 BC.
 While there, after pausing to urinate, a Roman soldier named Justin Martialis approached the emperor, drew his sword, and stabbed Caracalla to death.
 The Severan dynasty would last for only eighteen more years.
 But the reign of one of the most unpopular and tyrannical young emperors in Roman history was over.

 Each coin has a unique history attached to it.
 Coin collectors love the Roman Denarius.
 Coin collectors worldwide adore it.
 We carry Roman Denarius from various periods in the Roman Republic/Empire.
 Click the link below to see if we have a Roman emperor Caracalla denarius currently in stock.

 These are all of the Non-Certified and Certified silver Roman coins we currently have for sale.
 If you would like to read about the history of Ancient Rome, we recommend reading our blog post: “Ancient Rome: The City Founded By Two Brothers.”